Skip to content

 Executing Tasks

-An @agent.task-decorated function can be executed in three ways, depending on your needs for interactivity and observability.
+An @agent.task-decorated function can be executed in two ways, depending on your needs for interactivity and observability.

 1. Standard Execution